SynfiniDLT/daml-tokenization-toolkit/operations/README2.md

 The `dops` tool will automatically create a directory which it uses to cache party IDs.
 The cached identifiers are stored with a human-readable label.
 As such, the above command will generate a file in the current directory at `.dops/parties.json`.
 You can then refer to the parties by their labels, rather than their party IDs in other JSON files.

 Contract IDs are also cached.
 For example, in order to setup an `Account` for Bob with Alice as custodian, we need to first create a `Holding` factory for the assets in the `Account`.
-The input file would look like this for creating an `Account` holding fungible assets:
+The input file would look like this for creating a factory for `Fungible` `Holding`s, provided by Alice and visible to Bob:

 ```json
 {